 Where Should You Look to Begin Your Collection?

-Once you've gotten a good idea of why you want to collect action figures, you can start your collection by making some smart first purchases.
+Once you've got a good idea of why you want to collect action figures, you can start your collection by making some smart first purchases.
 Start out by doing a little research by reading online action figure news sites and fan forums.
 They'll let you know what's hot and what's not.

 - Toy sections of stores in your area: Look up and down the action figure aisle.
 For example, we're looking for Spider-Man figures and we're only going to allow ourselves to buy the best two.
 With any luck, you'll be walking out with the beginnings of a great collection.